hiddenincome/moose/README.md

-# godot-example-2d-platform
+# Godot boilerplate code for 2D platformer

-Starting point for godot multi-world 2d platformen
+Our starting point for making a 2D multi-world platformer.